On July 1st, Mets fans wish each other Happy Bobby Bonilla Day.

 Astute readers may ask if it was wiser for Bobby Bonilla to take the $5.9 million lumpsum in 2000 and invest in the stock market.
 After all, the stock market has had fantastic returns since 2000.
 But that would not be the correct comparison.
-Based on our Best Passive Income Producing Assets ranking, stocks are classified as medium to high for risk, return, volatility, and liquidity.
+Stocks are classified as medium to high for risk, return, volatility, and liquidity.

 Of course, maybe taking a portion of the $5.9 million and investing in Moonshot stocks or Bitcoin a decade later could have worked out great.
 But we are then playing “Monday morning quarterback.”
 Is there a similar term in baseball?